Abdelouhab/Python-Bootcamp-Assignments/README.md

 ## Contributing

-As this repository is for my personal assignments, I'm not accepting contributions.
-However, if you find any errors or have any questions, feel free to create an issue.
+As this repository is for my personal assignments, however if you find any errors or have any questions, feel free to create an issue.

 ## Contact